PCOS Diet During Periods

 Periods can be especially uncomfortable for women with PCOS.
 Many experience severe cramps, bloating, fatigue, mood swings, heavy or irregular bleeding, and intense cravings.
 These symptoms are not just “normal periods” — they are often linked to hormonal imbalance, inflammation, and insulin resistance.

 At Nutri Activania, menstrual nutrition for PCOS is approached clinically and practically.
-According to Dt.
-Avni Kaul, the right foods during periods can significantly reduce pain, improve energy, and support hormonal recovery instead of worsening symptoms.
+According to Dietitian Avni Kaul, the right foods during periods can significantly reduce pain, improve energy, and support hormonal recovery instead of worsening symptoms.

 This page is a focused extension of our PCOS Pillar Content and works alongside the detailed PCOS Diet Plan for Indian Women